 These developmental years are essential to your child’s future visual health.
 While many vision problems can be treated and corrected, a child’s vision problem may become permanent or much more difficult to treat the longer it goes undetected.

 Not sure how to determine if your child could be suffering from vision problems?

 - Sitting too close to the TV and/or other electronic device, or holding a book too close

 - Using their finger as a guide and/or frequently losing their place while reading

 - Closing one eye or tilting their head to see better

 - Frequent eye rubbing or sensitivity to light

 Even if your child already wears glasses, their prescription can change often as they grow.
 Scheduling regular eye health exams ensures they have a prescription that supports proficient hand-eye coordination, accurate eye teaming (both eyes working together in coordination), smooth alternation between close and far focusing, and efficient peripheral vision.

 The new school year is right around the corner.

-In between shopping for new clothes and gathering school supplies, be sure to arrange for an annual eye health exam with our optometrists, Dr. Wilson, Dr. Polito, Dr. Zollman, or Dr. Noakes who specialize in children’s vision.
+In between shopping for new clothes and gathering school supplies, be sure to arrange for an annual eye health exam with our optometrists, Dr. Wilson, Dr. Polito, or Dr. Zollman who specialize in children’s vision.